Alexandra Peck

 Research

-Native American & First Nations art (pre-colonial and early colonial), Northwest Coast art, archaeology, material culture, cultural adaptation and exchange
+Native American & First Nations art (pre-colonial and early colonial), Northwest Coast art, archaeology, material culture, ecology/land/environment, cultural adaptation & exchange, museums & cultural heritage

 Publications